 So, here we are, living in a country built on a foundation that offers its citizens the rights to life, liberty, and the pursuit of happiness – yet, the majority of Americans have no idea how to define happiness.

-Originally, our founding fathers wrote “life, liberty, and property”, but at the urging of Benjamin Franklin who felt that the word ‘property’ was too constricting changed it to ‘pursuit of happiness’.
+Here’s an interesting tidbit for you – originally, our founding fathers wrote “life, liberty, and property”, but at the urging of Benjamin Franklin who felt that the word ‘property’ was too constricting, changed it to ‘pursuit of happiness’.
 They agreed that a basic human instinct and inalienable right was the desire to pursue MORE than simply material wealth = happiness.

 Fast forward 200+ years, and while we understand we have the right to pursue happiness, most of us don’t actually understand what it means to be happy!

 Before we go on, let’s see if you have an answer to the question.

 - What does it mean to BE happy?

 - Is it a feeling?
 A thought?
 A color?
 An experience?
 A memory?